evgeny-danilov/clean-code-training/README.md

 Value Objects are usually immutable, so as to prevent possible bugs and side effects.
 Sometimes it is also useful to make Value Objects comparable, as if they were Primitive Ruby objects (TODO: check eng in this sentence).

 There are a few different implementations, including `ActiveModel` and `dry-struct`.
-Unfortunately, `OpenStruct` is the worth choice among others and was not considered, because OpenStruct does not defend us from typos and misplittings (in fact, any missing method of OpenStruct returns `nil`).
+Unfortunately, `OpenStruct` is the worth choice among others, because it does not defend us from typos and misplittings (in fact, any missing method of OpenStruct returns `nil`).

 All considered below implementations of Value Objects supports serialization (by `#as_json` method), so that we can pass Value Objects to background jobs, mailers, or APIs.
 However, only `dry-struct` with JSON types provides the most solid solution for deserialization Values back.